-This documentation specifies changes of the PLCnext Control firmware and SDK regarding the upcoming release 2025.0 that may be relevant to user-generated applications.
-The description also applies to the Preview 2024.7 which is a public alpha version for evaluation.
+This documentation specifies changes of the PLCnext Control firmware and SDK regarding the release 2025.0 that may be relevant to user-generated applications.

 The major change is the non-compliance of the binary compatibility to former SDKs.
 A recompile of user code that is based on any pre-2025 SDK is mandatory.
 Furthermore, some code adjustments might become necessary, which are mostly indicated through deprecated warnings.
+This documentation has to be used together with the firmware's Change Notes of the respective PLC type.

-Firmware 2025.0 comes with some fundamentally updated parts of the underlying Linux® operating system and adapts the PLCnextRuntime System to those changes.
-This is intended to improve the long-term compatibility of binary files from C++ or MATLAB®/Simulink® programs, as well as components and apps.
+Firmware 2025.0 comes with some fundamentally updated parts of the underlying Linux[®] operating system and adapts the PLCnext Runtime System to those changes.
+This is intended to improve the long-term compatibility of binary files from C+ + or MATLAB[®]/Simulink[®] programs, as well as components and apps.

-The updates to the Linux® system will facilitate future updates to the kernel, the installation of new technologies and, above all, the security hardening of the system to be prepared for the upcoming Cyber Resilience Act in the European Union.
+The updates to the Linux[®] system will facilitate future updates to the kernel, the installation of new technologies and, above all, the security hardening of the system to be prepared for the Cyber Resilience Act in the European Union.

-Adjustments are to be made publicly available in 2025.
 In parallel, the current 2024.0 LTS based on the familiar foundation of PLCnext Technology will get security-related fixes for an extended period (details see Schedule).